DmitryGubanov/portfolio-backtester/README.md

 A command-line script I made to help me with making decisions with regards to choosing stocks in the stock market.
 To oversimplify it, it's a portfolio backtester; i.e. given a portfolio, it'll tell you how that portfolio would've done in the past.

 > NOTE: I've included definitions and links for some words at the bottom, since stock terminology is used in describing some functionality.
-Words with definitions at the bottom have been **_emphasized_**
+Words with definitions at the bottom have been **_emphasized_**.
+If you mousover, a short summary should appear, but you can click to navigate to the actual definitions

 Main features:
 - Download day-by-day stock data from Google using Downloader.py